dmaynor/sectools/README.md

 ## mattermost_automated_deploy.py

-sets up a docker pull of a given mattermost server version.
+Sets up a docker pull of a given Mattermost server version.
 ```
 usage: ./mattermost_automated_deploy.py
 ```

 ## crash_hex_to_asm.py

-takes a space seprated string of hex from a crash dump and attemtps to decode what the the instructions were. if a significant point is marked in the string with < and > enclosing an instruction it will point out where that opcode is in the instructions.
+Takes a space-separated string of hex from a crash dump and attempts to decode what the instructions were.
+If a significant point is marked in the string with < and > enclosing an instruction, it will point out where that opcode is in the instructions.

 Please provide a file or use the -i flag for interactive mode.